Black Protestant church still vital despite attendance drop – KION546

 The trend has been accelerated by the COVID-19 pandemic, which infected and killed Black Americans at a disproportionate rate.
 Zion’s attendance dropped from 300 parishioners before the outbreak to 125 now.

-Founded in 1865 — the year Abraham Lincoln was assassinated — Zion still has a choir capable of beautiful singing, but it too has shrunk by more than half.
-The stomping of feet and the call-and-response of the leader and congregation have subsided from what they were before the pandemic.
+Founded in 1865, Zion still has a choir capable of beautiful singing, but it also shrunk by more than half.
+The stomping of feet and the call-and-response of the leader and congregation have dimmed from what they were before the pandemic.

 “It saddens my heart,” said Calvernetta Williams, who has worshipped at Zion for 40 years.
-“What I really say to myself is, ‘Lord, the pastor has a lot of outreach to do, and so do we … because it’ll never be the same.”
+“The pastor has a lot of outreach to do, and so do we … because it’ll never be the same.”

 Zion broadcasts services online, produces digital content and is active on social media.
 But the Rev. M. Andrew Davis said his church’s virtual experience can’t match in-person interactions, including the smiles of children, and how sometimes older congregants share testimonials about how God healed them.